smXplorer/AlliGator/docs/source/alligator-version-history.rst

     + Added choice of individual Fit Algorithm (or Best of All)
     + Output of Global Fit parameters to Lifetime Graph if requested (Displayed parameter list)
     + Added AlliGator Global Fit Status Window
-    + Minor bug fixes and cosmetic improvements
+    - Minor Bug Fixes and cosmetic improvements

 ---------------------
 0.9.13 (not released)
 ---------------------

-    + Minor bug fixes (including one which would not take into account the image threshold settings)
+    - Minor Bug Fixes (including one which would not take into account the image threshold settings)
     + Phasor Ratio/Lifetime Plot now take the name of the source Phasor Plot
     + Added option to only show the last decay plot
     + Decay plot/fit/residuals colors can be set in Settings>>Fluorescence Decay>>Styles